 Intermedia’s AnyMeeting option is similar to BlueJeans in some ways: The interface is simple and easy to quickly learn for newcomers, the mobile and desktop apps work with each other smoothly, and there are plenty of annotation, screen-sharing, and notes options.
 You also get integration with Outlook, Gmail, Slack, Microsoft Teams, and other apps, which makes the services ideal for a freelancing team or others who may be using a variety of different tools (but still need to talk to each other).

 The pricing structure is especially worth noting: There’s a starter tier for free, but it’s limited to only four web participants, so it’s only suitable for small teams — and there’s no integration with other apps.
-The “Lite” package is where the utility really begins, with up to 10 participants and a filled-out features package, but tiers go up to Enterprise level for larger companies.
+The $10 “Lite” package is where the utility really begins, with up to 10 participants and a filled-out features package, but tiers go up to Enterprise level for larger companies.

 Lifesize Video Conferencing App

 Lifesize is another conferencing solution that’s easy to jump into for new teams, and it has a great no-download option called “Lifesize Go” that works right from a browser (phone or desktop) for up to eight people.
 The other free option is a more traditional tier that supports up to 25 participants with unlimited meetings — albeit without chat options.